 During the first millennium BC, the city was Lydian then Persian before his submitting without a fight to Alexander the Great.
 Then, under Seleucid rule and the kingdom of Pergamum, it became Roman.
 It owned the largest stadium in Asia Minor:

-In Hattusa archives, the city of Parha and the Kastaraya River are both mentioned in the treaty of Kuranta that defined the borders of Tarhuntassa: "Towards the district of the city of Parha the Kastaraya river forms the border.
+In Hattusa archives, Parha and the Kastaraya River are both mentioned in the treaty of Kuranta that defined the borders of Tarhuntassa: "Towards the district of the city of Parha the Kastaraya river forms the border.
 If the Great King began a campaign beyond Kastaraya, and grabs Parha by force of arms, the conquered territories would be allocated to Kuranta."

 The phonetic proximity and the mention of the river Kastaraya leave little doubt about the connection between Parha and Perga.
-However, should we believe that the Trojan War was before the writing of these two treaties?
+However, should we believe that the Trojan War was before the writing of those two treaties?